Document Information

 3. Set document metadata with Add-KrOpenApiInfo (title, version, description, summary, terms).

-4. Add contact and license information via Add-KrOpenApiContact and Add-KrOpenApiLicense.
+4. Add contact and license information via Add-KrOpenApiContact and Add-KrOpenApiLicense (optionally including -Extensions for x-* metadata).

 5. Define server endpoints using Add-KrOpenApiServer, including templated environment variables via New-KrOpenApiServerVariable.